darkroastedOld/Arduino-Lazer-Tag/README.md

 # Future development ideas
 - 3d printing the housings to make them more stirdy
+  - Use an esp8266 node mcu instead of the arduino nano to make an app and connect your phone to the gun for extra statistics and game/team selection
+  - Use the

 # Credits
 Credits to the IRremote libary by Shirriff!
 More info on his libary can be found here